trivago/gollum/docs/src/gen/producer/proxy.rst

 Proxy
 =====

-This producer is compatible to consumer.proxy.
+This producer is a compatible with the Proxy consumer plugin.
 Responses to messages sent to the given address are sent back to the original consumer of it is a compatible message source.
 As with consumer.proxy the returned messages are partitioned by common message length algorithms.